 Mr. Sultanishvili is fluent in Georgian, English and Russian, and competent in Turkish and Estonian too.

-Ms. Golashvili is currently enrolled at the Free University of Tbilisi, where she is pursuing a bachelor’s degree in International Relations.
-She is fluent in Georgian, English, French and Russian, and is competent in Chinese and German too.
+Mr. Kapanadze is currently enrolled at the International School of Economics at Tbilisi State University, where he is pursuing a bachelor’s degree in Economics.
+Moreover, he spent one semester on a student exchange at the University of Bremen.
+He is fluent in Georgian, English and Russian, and competent in Spanish too.